inaka/elvis_core/doc_rules/elvis_style/no_single_match_maybe.md

 {ok, A} = do:something()
 ```

-Note that `maybe` expressions with an `else` are perfectly acceptable, too:
+Note that `maybe` blocks with an `else` are perfectly acceptable, too:

 ```erlang
 maybe